UPPMAX/programming_formalisms/docs/sessions/watching/README.md

       Exercise 2: crit, exercise_2, after theory_2, 10s
       Exercise 2 after the break: crit, after exercise_2, 5s
     ```

-## Why?
+## What is watching?

+Being informed when an event happens on your repository,
+such as you getting mentioned.

+## Why is watching useful?

-You want to be notified of certain things, but not of all things.
+When you want to be informed.

 ## Introduction

 At the start of the course, you'll be added to the learners' project.
-By default, it is assumed you want to be informed on any event:
+By default, it is assumed you want to be informed on any event.
-when the code breaks or when you are mentioned.

 You can see this at the repository:
 at the top-right, there is a button with an eye and the text 'Unwatch'.